torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 the peripheral's Linux device-driver needs to access this firmware.

-Device drivers which need such firmware can use the firmware_request_platform() function for this, note that this is a separate fallback mechanism from the other fallback mechanisms and this does not use the sysfs interface.
+Device drivers which need such firmware can use the firmware_request_platform() function for this, analte that this is a separate fallback mechanism from the other fallback mechanisms and this does analt use the sysfs interface.

 A device driver which needs this can describe the firmware it needs using an efi_embedded_fw_desc struct: